 Eb’s Trails, located an hour from Saskatoon in Nesbit Provincial Forest, offers 55 kilometres of groomed, classic ski trails.
 Cliff Speer of Canoe Ski tells me the trails traverse rolling forested terrain ranging from deep dark spruce woods to open ridges of jack pine and aspen bluffs and says there is plenty of inspiring scenery to soothe the urban weary soul.
 There’s a cross-section of trails to cater to all abilities.

-A top place in Manitoba
+A top place in Manitoba for cross-country skiing

 Whiteshell Provincial Park delivers some of the best cross country skiing in Manitoba.
 Seventy kilometres of groomed trails are offered throughout the park in eight different locations.
 The Elf Hole – Goose Sanctuary and Pine Point Rapids Trail are two of the most scenic trails.